 The AIPP Panel is a seven-member standing committee of volunteer visual arts professionals, appointed by the Arts Commission, for the purpose of advising the Commission on matters relating to the implementation of the Art in Public Places Ordinance.
 The AIPP Panel meets the monthly.
 Go to https://ww.austintexas.gov/arts-commission to see the dates and times for the meeting as well as the agenda and details on the location of the meeting.

 AIPP Panel Roles & Responsibilities

-For each AIPP project, a Selection Panel of visual art professionals is established for the purpose of making an artist/artwork recommendation.
-A selection panel is comprised of 3-5 jurors, depending upon the size and complexity of the individual project.
+For each AIPP project, a Jury of visual art professionals is established for the purpose of making an artist/artwork selection recommendation.
+The Jury is comprised of 3-5 jurors, depending upon the size and complexity of the individual project.

 No individual may serve more than once in any two-year period, in an attempt to bring diversity to the selection process and to more precisely match the expertise of the jury members to each project.
 Jurors are asked to consider the Criteria for Selection of Artists and/or Artwork Projects before serving on a Selection Panel.